SatyaHarshithaDanda/FinScope/README.md

 # 📊 FinScope -- AI-Driven Investment Portfolio Simulator

-FinScope is an **AI-powered investment portfolio simulator** designed to bridge the gap between financial data and financial literacy.
-Built using an **Agentic AI architecture**, FinScope combines real-time news analysis, quantitative financial data, and intelligent strategy orchestration to generate actionable market insights for retail investors.
+FinScope is an **AI-powered investment portfolio simulator** created to bridge the gap between complex financial data and practical financial literacy.
+By leveraging an **Agentic AI architecture**, the platform integrates real-time news insights, quantitative market data, and intelligent strategy coordination to deliver clear and actionable investment insights for retail investors.

+This project was **developed during the Agentic AI Internship at Euron**, where the primary objective was to design and implement **multi-agent AI systems capable of performing advanced financial analysis and decision support**.

-Unlike traditional financial dashboards, FinScope operates as a **collaborative ecosystem of AI agents** that analyze market sentiment, evaluate company fundamentals, and generate strategic investment recommendations.
-The platform also **educates users by explaining complex financial metrics in real time**, making financial intelligence accessible to everyone.
+Rather than functioning as a traditional financial dashboard, FinScope operates as a **coordinated ecosystem of specialized AI agents**.
+These agents collaborate to analyze market sentiment, evaluate company fundamentals, and generate strategic portfolio recommendations.
+In addition, the platform includes an **educational layer that explains financial metrics such as RSI, EBITDA, and P/E ratios in real time**, helping users not only make decisions but also understand the reasoning behind them.
 ------------------------------------------------------------------------

 ## ❗ The Problem